sely1724/pwa-text-editor/README.md

 The following image shows the application's IndexedDB storage:

 ![Demonstration of the finished Module 19 Challenge with a IndexedDB storage named 'jate' in the browser.](./Assets/03-idb-storage.png)

-## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> - A repository that has no code
->
-> - A repository that includes a unique name but nothing else
->
-> - A repository that includes only a README file but nothing else
->
-> - A repository that only includes starter code

-This Challenge is graded based on the following criteria:

 ### Technical Acceptance Criteria: 40%